ndimoforaretas/clever-quotes-app/README.md

 This PWA (Progressive Web App) is a beginner friendly fun ReactJs project.

-It's the classic Random Quote Generator App based off of Luke Peavey's Random Quotes API.
+It's the classic Random Quote Generator App based off of API Ninjas Quotes.

 Because I love sharing quotes on my WhatsApp status, I added the WhatsApp share functionality to the app thanks to the React Share NPM package.